majtom2grndctrl/deeper-details/README.md

   <button class="your-button-class" slot="close-button">Show less</button>
 </deeper-details>
 ```

+### CSS Custom Properties
+If you need to re-style some elements inside the ShadowDOM, here are some properties you can override:

+* *--deeperDetails-button-bgColor*: Background color of buttons. _Default: none_
+* *--deeperDetails-button-borderStyle*: Border style of buttons. _Default: none_
+* *--deeperDetails-button-textColor*: Text color of buttons. _Default: inherit_
+* *--deeperDetails-button-fontSize*: Font size of buttons. _Default: 1em_
+* *--deeperDetails-button-fontWeight*: Font weight of buttons. _Default: 400_
+* *--deeperDetails-button-padding*: Padding of buttons. _Default: 0.5em 0_
+* *--deeperDetails-toggle-transition*: Transition for toggle elements. _Default: opacity 200ms linear_
+* *--deeperDetails-opacity--hidden*: Opacity of hidden content. _Default: 0_
+* *--deeperDetails-contentWrapper-animation*: Custom animation for content wrapper

 ### Development
 To start developing with deeper-details, clone the repository and install the dependencies: